 The main objective of this section is to compare the performance of the PMP mechanism with six alternative mechanisms.
 Four of these mechanisms also have \textit{seat-specific priorities} (DA-STB and DA-MTB with minority reserves, RSD with university course reserves, Probabilistic Serial with Seniority and Reserves), one \textit{does not respect any priorities} (A-CEEI), and one \textit{respects priorities in a kludgy way} (A-CEEI with kludgy pricing).

-{\bf The Deferred Acceptance (DA) with Minority Reserves with single and multiple tie-breakings.} The Deferred Acceptance with minority reserves mechanism was proposed by \cite{hafalir2013effective} to address affirmative action policies in school choice.
+{\bf Deferred Acceptance (DA) with Minority Reserves with single and multiple tie-breakings.} The Deferred Acceptance with minority reserves mechanism was proposed by \cite{hafalir2013effective} to address affirmative action policies in school choice.
 This mechanism is similar to the Deferred Acceptance mechanism, but it allows each school to have a number of reserved seats designated for affirmative action students.
 These seats give higher priority to minority students up to the point that minorities fill the reserves.
-We extend this mechanism to a many-to-many matching setting with indifferences.
+We extend this mechanism to a many-to-many matching setting with indifferences, using the optimal course reserves discussed in Section \ref{subsec:mechanisms}.
 We consider two cases: where indifferences are broken with a single tie-breaking rule and where indifferences are broken with multiple tie-breaking rules, one for each course.\footnote{We do not claim that the theoretical properties of \cite{hafalir2013effective} extend to many-to-many settings with indifferences.
 We leave the analysis of this important question for further research.}

 {\bf Random Serial Dictatorship (RSD) with Actual Course Reserves.} Course reserves are typically set large at the beginning of the course allocation process at major US universities and relaxed at later stages.
 In the main text, motivated by this observation, we estimate the optimal reserved seats for each course in the RSD mechanism.
 Here, we run the same mechanism, using the university's actual course reserves.